Iterators#

 Example#

-The following example shows how to define a customization for is_indirectly_device_accessible
+The following example shows how to define a customization for is_indirectly_device_accessible trait for a simple

 user defined iterator.
 It also shows a more complicated example where the customization is defined as a hidden friend